 Widows and orphans are difficult for readers because they set a small amount of information apart.
 As the reader’s eye goes across the text, it’s easy to skip over these lines.

 Like the justification errors, you must go through your manuscript carefully, and reformat any widows and orphans that might have crept in.
 This is also a good time to check for orphaned words in your work.
 Like orphan lines, this is when a part of your paragraph is abandoned through the justification process.
 Sometimes a single word is left on a line by itself, or, in some cases, may even cross over to the next page.
 You need to find and fix any orphaned words since these are always at risk of being skipped by the reader.

 Think about it: If you have written the line, “And then I saw Roger,” Roger needs to be with the rest of the sentence.
 You wouldn’t want to see a line where “And then I saw” was on one line and poor “Roger” was left to himself.
 Your reader will skip right over the name and head on to the next paragraph.
 This can lead to confusion, especially if seeing Roger is important to the story.

 Depending on your word processing program, you may have to go through and set special characters.
 Some programs, for example, require you to place a letter at the end of an em-dash, or you simply have two hyphens in a row.
 Others may require you to use special characters from a drop-down menu.

 Typesetting is not for the faint of heart.
-It is tedious work that requires great attention to detail.
+It is an integral component while designing a book.
+It is tedious work that requires excellent attention to detail.
 When typesetting’s done correctly, the reader won’t notice at all.
 But if it’s done poorly, it can prevent your reader from connecting to your work.